 The ENTER Statement The ENTER statement provides a means of allowing the use of more than one language in the same program.

 The ENTRY Statement The ENTRY statement establishes an alternate entry point into a called COBOL program.

 The EVALUATE Statement The EVALUATE statement describes a multi-branch, multi-join structure.
 It can cause multiple conditions to be evaluated.
 The

-subsequent action of the runtime element depends on the results of these evaluations.
+subsequent action of the run-time system element depends on the results of these evaluations.

 The EXAMINE Statement The EXAMINE statement replaces or counts the number of occurrences of a given character in a data item.

 The EXEC(UTE) Statement The EXEC(UTE) statement is provided as a linkage mechanism to allow control to be passed to non-COBOL subsystems.